 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The City has three items that qualify for reporting in this category in the government-wide statement of net position.
-The first item is the deferred charge on refunding which results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The second item is deferred outflows related to the pension.
-The third item is deferred outflows related to other post-employee benefits.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The City has three items that qualifies for reporting in this category.
-The first item arises under a modified accrual basis of accounting.
-Unavailable revenues, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from various sources.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The second item is deferred inflows related to pension.
-The third item is deferred and is related to OPEB on the government-wide statements.
+This separate financial statement element, defer inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.